cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 Schedulers are basically custom controller running on master cluster watching on `SFServiceInstances` and schedules/assigns them `clusterId` (the name of the corresponding `SFCluster` instance) of the cluster where the instance need to be provisioned, depending on the scheduling algorithm it implements.
 We currently have implemented the following set of schedulers described below.
 Activating a scheduler is config driven to be passed when someone deploys Inter-operator.
 #### DefaultScheduler
 This is just a sample scheduler suitable only for the single cluster setup.
 In that case, it schedules all the instances in the one cluster which is part of the setup.
 It is not suitable for the multi-cluster setup.
-#### Round Robin Scheduler
-As the name suggests, round robin scheduler schedules instances in round robin fashion.
-At this point, it does not take care of capacity and if interoperator restarts, it loses the state about the next cluster to be scheduled and starts scheduling from the beginning.
-#### Least Utilized Scheduler
-Least utilized first scheduler schedules a service instance to the cluster which has the lowest number of service instances assigned to it.
-To enable this scheduler use `--set interoperator.config.schedulerType=least-utilized` in the helm install/upgrade command.
-This scheduler is enabled if no `schedulerType` config is specified.
 #### Label Selector based Scheduler
 Label selector based scheduler chooses clusters for a service instance based on the label selector defined.
 Label selector is a go template defined within the `SFPlan`, The template can be evaluated to a label selector string which the scheduler uses to choose cluster for the service instance provisioning.
 An example of such a template can be the following.
 ```yaml